Axenfeld-Rieger syndrome type 1

 Bethesda, Maryland 20892-2655

-There are three types of Axenfeld-Rieger syndrome, which are distinguished by their genetic cause.
-Axenfeld-Rieger syndrome type 1 is caused by mutations in the PITX2 gene and Axenfeld-Rieger syndrome type 3 is caused by mutations in the FOXC1 gene.
-The gene that causes Axenfeld-Rieger syndrome type 2 has not yet been identified, but it is located on chromosome 13.
+There are three types of Axenfeld-Rieger syndrome and each has a different genetic cause.
+Axenfeld-Rieger syndrome type 1 is caused by spelling mistakes (mutations) in the PITX2 gene.
+Axenfeld-Rieger syndrome type 3 is caused by mutations in the FOXC1 gene.
+The gene that causes Axenfeld-Rieger syndrome type 2 is not known, but it is located on chromosome 13.
 Axenfeld-Rieger syndrome has an autosomal dominant pattern of inheritance.

-Each child of an individual with Axenfeld-Rieger syndrome has a 50% chance of inheriting the mutation and the disorder.
-Offspring who inherit the mutation will have Axenfeld-Rieger syndrome, although they could be more or less severely affected than their parent.
+Each child of an individual with Axenfeld-Rieger syndrome has a 50% chance of inheriting the mutation.
+Children who inherit the mutation will have Axenfeld-Rieger syndrome.
+Although, their symptoms could be more or less severe than their parent's.

 The following online resources can help you find a genetics professional in your community: